Nebula xTreme DX Commander 18m Antenna Kit

 100m 2mm Mastrant guying cable is also included in the kit to allow builders to guy their antenna at three heights with a radius of 5m.
 Guy stakes need to be sourced locally.

 The stay up kit is delivered in the form of re-usable Zip-Ties and a reel of 3M Temflex Tape.
 Additionally, you will have one very large hose clamp and rubber tubing for the base of antenna to hold the driven plate from rising up.

 22 stainless nuts, washers and wing nuts together with a large selection of fork connectors are also included.
 These are the same as used on the DXC Classic along with 1m length of double-walled, glue-lined heat shrink to protect element ends, fork connectors and the various mechanical loops to keep your elements taut.

-Further, we are including 4m of Marlow marine shock-cord and professional shock-cord end-clasps.
-These attach your elements to the various spreaders.
+Further, we are including a long length of Marlow marine shock-cord and professional shock-cord end-clasps.
+These attach your elements to the various spreaders(via the shock cord).

 The advantage of the eXtreme Nebula over the standard classic is that your 80m element is fully vertical, not an inverted L giving you better DX capability.
-Further, you also have the option of running 60m as a quarter wave too or a 20m element as a 5/8 which is discussed in the user-guide.
+Further, you also have the option of running 60m as a quarter wave too or a 20m element as a 5/8.

-It should be noted that depending on how the linear loading is arranged, you can achieve a perfect tune on the 11m and the 10m bands too as a 1 and ¾ wave.
+It should be noted that depending on how the linear loading is arranged, you can achieve a perfect tune on the 11m and the 10m bands too (as a 1 and ¾ wave).
 There is extremely useful gain on these bands, achieving 6dB better DX gain (5 to 10 degrees above horizon) over a quarter wave.
-Discussed in user guide.